HJ-Kurt-Su/contour_extract/README.md

 # contour_extract
-Extract contour image to raw data frame
+Extract contour image to raw data frame based on RGB value Transfrom to vtk file & open with Paraview